PapamichMarios/NotEbay/README.md

 # How to run
 - Import project as Maven project in IntelliJ
+- Make sure there is a directory called ```ebay-data``` with the XML files so the project can import the item categories.
-- Run in the project folder the commands :
+- Run in the project folder the commands:

 ```
 sudo npm install